Your guide to events in Port Stephens

 July 15: Spirited Play Cafe, Taylors Beach.
 Time: 10.30am.
 Cost: $55 per person.

-In this workshop, you will work side by side with your child, painting a canvas each, that together, creates a full picture.
+In this workshop, you will work side by side with your child, painting a canvas each that together, creates a full picture.
 Hosted by a contemporary Aboriginal artist from Nagamay Designs, you will be guided step by step through the process of recreating one of Hayley's original art pieces.
-A perfect way to wind up the school holidays.
 Tickets: spiritedplaycafe.com.au.

 July 15: Shoal Bay Country Club.
 Time: 7pm.
 Cost: $40.